These are the people who are our Rock

 Our Board of Directors and many of our staff are volunteers, who see their job as a mission and vice-versa.
 They put their souls into creating an environment where the saddest possible stories can have, if not always a happy ending, at least a peaceful middle.

 These are the people behind The Rock.
 Get to know them.

-Eric Layer, Board Chair.
-Account Director for McKee Wallwork and Co., Eric has a deep sense of compassion and way of helping people in times of need.
+Eric Layer, Account Director for McKee Wallwork and Co., Eric has a deep sense of compassion and way of helping people in times of need.
 After studying in York, England, he worked on Capitol Hill as a press secretary and communications director, and is former vice president of the New Mexico Association of Commerce and Industry.
 Eric has advised and ghostwritten for CEOs and members of Congress, and his PR work has landed front-page stories in The Wall Street Journal, The New York Times, and other national publications.
 When he’s not being officially official, he’s hunting big game, running a youth group at his church and reading in his self-constructed home library.

 Jim Roach is a native New Mexican and a practicing attorney in Albuquerque.
 He received undergraduate and law degrees from the University of New Mexico.
 He has served on the Noon Day board since its inception, and on the Albuquerque Rescue Mission board prior to that time.
 He is the president of the board of directors of New Mexico Christian Legal Aid.